 Objectives of the service

-Current forest monitoring by SEMAS in Pará is hampered by frequent cloud cover and the system is not fully automated.
-As a consequence, illegal activities in Pará’s forests are not always detected in time.
-SarVision’s radar based SarSentry forest monitoring system is able to detect and quantify deforestation and forest degradation near real time.
+Previous forest monitoring by SEMAS in Pará was hampered by frequent cloud cover and the system was not fully automated.
+As a consequence, illegal activities in Pará’s forests were not always detected in time.
+This will change as Pará will use SarVision’s radar based SarSentry forest monitoring system which is able to detect and quantify deforestation and forest degradation near real time.
 The system generates forest change maps and anomaly alerts every 12 days in 15m resolution and with a high accuracy.
-The SarSentry system is demonstrated to SEMAS for different themes in order to prove its complementary value for the state.
+The SarSentry system has been demonstrated to SEMAS for different monitoring themes in order to prove its complementary value for the state.

 Users and their needs

-The other Amazon states have indicated to have similar problems with their current monitoring and are also interested in similar applications.
-Results of the project are shared with other interested states during outreach workshops.
+Results of the project have been shared with other interested states during outreach workshops.

 Service/ system concept

-The first project activities comprise of data preparation and pilot trials per test area.
-As preparation, Sentinel-1 data is processed for the period 2017-2021, a 2019 baseline is developed or adjusted and after a calibration and validation of the monitoring results with input from SEMAS, the initial system is developed resulting in historical forest change maps for the period 2017-2021.
-SarSentry software is installed at SEMAS and the system is adjusted, implemented and demonstrated after a user requirement workshop, for each of the three pilot trials.
-Basic and technical training is provided to SEMAS staff and during intermediate workshops, progress is to be discussed and evaluated.
-The results are validated by SEMAS and for the last 6 months of the project NRT forest change maps are produced.
+The first project activities comprised of data preparation and pilot trials per test area.
+Sentinel-1 data have been processed for the period 2017-2022, a 2019 baseline is made and used as reference layer and the system has been calibrated and validated with input from SEMAS.
+SarSentry software has been installed at SEMAS and the system is adjusted, implemented and demonstrated after a user requirement workshop, for each of the three pilot trials.
+Basic and technical training has been provided to SEMAS staff and during intermediate workshops, progress is discussed and evaluated.
+The results have been validated by SEMAS and for the last 6 months of the project NRT forest change maps were produced.

 Space Added Value